Sweden

 Objectives:

-To promote interculturalism and diversity as an asset rather than a threat in nowadays societies;
+- To promote inter-cultural and diversity as an asset rather than a threat in nowadays societies;

 Main Projects / Activities